Intermediate20 min readIndustrial Manufacturing

 ABB HMI Integration Example for Motor Control

 Complete working example demonstrating HMI Integration implementation for Motor Control using ABB Automation Builder.
-This code has been tested on AC500 hardware.
+Follows ABB naming conventions.
+Tested on AC500 hardware.

 // ABB Automation Builder - Motor Control Control